List of countries by rail transport network size

 This is a sortable list of countries by rail transport network size based on length of rail lines.

-Definition

 For the purposes of this page, railway has been defined as a fixed route laid with rails along which wagons can be transported.
 Wagons may be powered by various means and may be used to transport people or goods.

 Temporary lines laid for specific purposes are not considered unless specified.
 Countries include the nations listed in the List of sovereign states along with reference ISO 3166 codes which list ISO 3166-1 numeric three-digit country codes which are maintained by the United Nations Statistics Division.